MEMORANDUM OF UNDERSTANDING BETWEEN

 The United States Food and Drug Administration (FDA) and the University System of Maryland (USM) (the Parties) have a shared interest in scientific progress in the diverse disciplines that directly and indirectly affect human and animal health and medicine.
-The Parties also endorse scientific training for faculty, students and staff to foster a well-grounded foundation in interdisciplinary fields in which academia and government share mutual interest.
+The Parties also endorse scientific training for faculty, students, and staff to foster a well-grounded foundation in interdisciplinary fields in which academia and government share mutual interest.
 This Memorandum of Understanding (MOU) establishes the terms for collaboration to promote these shared interests, which can be pursued through a variety of programs including collaborative research, public outreach, extension activities, cooperative international initiatives, disciplinary training, and exchange of scientists and staff, including sabbaticals, postdoctoral fellowships, and student internships.

 FDA is authorized to enforce the Federal Food, Drug, and Cosmetic Act (the Act) as amended (21 U.S.C.
 301, et seq).
 In fulfilling its responsibilities under the Act, FDA, among other things, directs its activities toward promoting and protecting the public health by assuring the safety, efficacy, and security of drugs, veterinary products, and medical devices and the safety and security of foods, dietary supplements, cosmetics, and radiological products.
 FDA also

 130,000 students worldwide in 600 degree programs delivered in classrooms, laboratories, education centers, and online.
 The USM's nationally ranked programs, leading-edge research collaborations, and innovative business partnerships provide an environment to support diverse multidisciplinary exchanges with FDA.
 The scientific, public health and policy expertise within FDA provide opportunities for collaborations that support the USM mission and strategic themes to provide access to high-quality education, research discovery, and knowledge-based services responsive to both the promises and demands of the state and the nation in the new century.

 III.
-Substance of Agreement
+Substance of Agreement:

 This MOU forms the basis for development of scientific collaborations, outreach and educational initiatives and intellectual partnerships between FDA and USM.
 The types of activities expected to develop from this MOU include, but are not necessarily limited to, the following:

-- Identification and convening of a steering committee to guide a process for scientific and intellectual collaborations, outreach, and education initiatives.
+1. Identification and convening of a steering committee to guide a process for scientific and intellectual collaborations, outreach, and education initiatives.

-- Educational opportunities for qualified students (graduate and undergraduate), staff members, and faculty members in the Parties' laboratories, classrooms, clinical settings and offices;
+4. Educational opportunities for qualified students (graduate and undergraduate), staff members, and faculty members in the Parties' laboratories, classrooms, clinical settings and offices;

-- Opportunities for FDA personnel to serve as adjunct faculty, advisory board members, and dissertation advisors at USM;
+5. Opportunities for FDA personnel to serve as adjunct faculty, advisory board members, and dissertation advisors at USM;

-- Joint meetings for education and research;
+6. Joint meetings for education and research;

-- Research collaborations;
+7. Research collaborations;

-- Cooperative international activities including outreach;
+8. Cooperative international activities including outreach;

-- Sharing of unique facilities and equipment for increased results and cost efficiencies for scientific endeavors; and
+9. Sharing of unique facilities and equipment for increased results and cost efficiencies for scientific endeavors; and

 A. FDA agrees to: